-§ 6 Types of Examinations (§ 6 Framework Examination Regulations)
+§ 6 Types of Marked Coursework (§ 6 Framework Examination Regulations)

-- (1) The following types of examination can be demanded of the student:
+- (1) The following types of assessment components can be demanded of the student:

-- 1. Oral examination,
+- Oral examination,

 - 2. Written examination as written examination under examination conditions and other written assignments,

 - 3. Coursework essay,

 - 4. Presentation,

-- 5. Participation in simulations/case studies
+- 5. Participation in simulations/Producing case studies

 - 6. Project work

 - 7. Alternative marked coursework can entail:

-- Presentations,
+- Presentations.

 - Computer programmes,

 - Role plays,

 - Leading discussions,

 - Colloquiums,

 - Other written assignments,

 - Experimental work,

-- Modelling and drawing of designs (design projects, sketch designs, presentations),
+- Modelling or drawing of designs (design projects, sketch designs, presentations),

-- Coursework essay,
+- Coursework essay.

 - Project work.

-(2) A presentation must be held as part of the course's teaching/learning.
+- (2) A presentation must be held as part of the course's teaching/learning.
 It comprises the independent systematic exploration of a topic or topic area of the respective course, using the corresponding literature.
 The short presentation of 15 to 30 minutes should introduce and elaborate discussions about the corresponding topic.

-(3) Project work usually serves to prove the students' ability to work in teams and, in particular, to develop, implement and present concepts.
+- (3) Project work usually serves to prove the students' ability to work in teams and, in particular, to develop, implement and present concepts.
 The candidates should prove that they can define goals for more complex tasks and develop solutions and concepts.

-Project work is usually assessed by two examiners, this is mandatory if the project work is being repeated.
+If project work is being repeated it must be assessed by two examiners.
 The writing-up period for project work usually covers a period of a maximum of six months.

-If project work has been submitted as team work, the individual contribution of the candidates must be clearly recognisable.
+If project work has been submitted as team work, the individual contribution of the candidate must be clearly recognisable.

-(4) Experimental work comprises the theoretical preparation, the setting up and the implementation of an experiment and the written depiction of the individual stages, the test procedure and the results of the experiment.
+- (4) Experimental work comprises the theoretical preparation, the setting up and the implementation of an experiment and the written depiction of the individual stages, the test procedure and the results of the experiment.

-(5) A design project is an independent piece of work that is usually a visually portrayed solution to a design task.
+- (5) A design project is an independent piece of work that is usually a visually portrayed solution to a design task.
 It helps to develop the students' design and practical skills they are learning at the University.
-The design project usually spans a period of time that has been defined previously.
+A design project usually spans a period of time that has been defined previously.

 It can be presented as a group or independent piece of work.
 If the design project was submitted as group work, the contribution for each candidate that is to be marked as individual coursework must be identifiable and assessable.

-(6) The sketch design is non-supervised work on a small task (design), that must be completed within a week at most and the result of which must be presented in a colloquium and reflected upon critically.

-(7) Alternative types of examination can also take place as assessments during term time, outside of the examination period stipulated by the University.
-Students must be informed about the alternative type of marked coursework in the first study week of the respective semester, in which the assessment is to take place.
+- (6) The sketch design is non-supervised work on a small task (design), that must be completed within a week at most and the result of which must be presented in a colloquium or reflected upon critically at one or more classes. - (7) Alternative assessment components can also take place as assessments during term time, outside of the examination period stipulated by the University.

-§ 7 Written Examinations (§ 7 Framework Examination Regulations)
+§ 7 (deleted)